sensible-hq/sensible-docs/readme-sync/v0/welcome/1000 - quickstart.md

 But wait!
 Why didn't `"tiebreaker": "second"` select $250 instead of $150, since $250 is the second line after the anchor (the first line is just a bunch of dots, "............")?

 The reason is that `"tiebreaker": "second"` evaluates *after* the data type specified in the field, `"type": "currency"`.
-So, instead of looking for the second line after the anchor in general, it looks for the second line *that contains a currency*.
+Instead of looking for the second line after the anchor in general, Sensible looks for the second line *that contains a currency*.
 Convenient, right?
-There are two such lines, $250 and $150, and $150 is the second one.

 Key concept: visualize anchors and matches
 ----